terop/env-logger/pyportal/README.md

 The following files must be copied to the PyPortal Titano device for the display to work:

 * `code.py`
-* `secrets.py`: a template for this file is located in this directory and is called `secrets_template.py`.
+* `settings.toml`: a template for this file is located in this directory and is called `settings.toml.sample`.
 Copy the template and adjust necessary settings.
 * A suitable bitmap font.
 See PyPortal documentation on how to convert the font file.
 The font file name is set at the top of `code.py`.
 * Necessary library files in PyPortal `<root>/lib` directory.
 The code is tested to work with the libraries below, however some of them may